 Keep an eye out for whatever business moves your vendor is making.
 It may be wise to sign up to health IT newsletters form sources like Fierce Health IT, or read The Health Care Blog and HISTalk every so often.

-If your vendor isn’t financially stable or doesn’t occupy a very substantial space in the market, consider switching to a partner who can help your practice achieve long-term success.
+If your vendor isn’t financially stable or doesn’t occupy very substantial space in the market, consider switching to a partner who can help your practice achieve long-term success.

 Lastly, evaluate whether your system is occupying too much of your staff’s time.